Lisa Anastos, MA, Esq.

 Najjar Employment Law Group, P.C.

 Debra Dyleski-Najjar, Esq., is president and founder of the Najjar Employment Law Group, P.C. with offices located in Boston and North Andover.
 She founded NELGPC in April 2008 as a labor, employment and benefits boutique law firm to provide strategic legal advice, backed by litigation expertise, for employers.
 NELGPC works to keep employers ahead of the curve, not only complying with the law but strategically designing best practices for long range management of the workplace and risk mitigation.
 Ms. Najjar is AV rated by Martindale-Hubbell and has practiced employment law for over thirty-three (33) years.
 Before establishing NELGPC, she was an equity partner in the Boston office of a 250-attorney regional law firm, with offices in Boston, Providence and Concord.
 In addition to defending employers in state, federal and agency litigation, she is a frequent author, lecturer, counselor, and trainer on workplace issues including compliance with state and federal laws.
 Due to Ms. Najjar’s significant professional accomplishments, in 2007, she was nominated by her peers and inducted as a Fellow of the College of Labor and Employment Lawyers and now serves as Chair of the First Circuit Credentialing Committee.
 For over ten consecutive years, she has been recognized as a New England Super Lawyer, a recognition bestowed on the top 5% of attorneys.
-She served on the Governance Committee of the Board of Directors of the Greater Lawrence Family Health Center (2015-2017), and is an active member of the New Hampshire Bar Association moderating the annual Labor and Employment State Conference for the past fifteen years.
-She also serves as the Legislative Director of the Greater Merrimack Valley Human Resource Association and is a member of the Society of Human Resource Management (SHRM) A-Team.
+She is a member of the Lawrence Partnership Advisory Board where she chairs the Pathways Committee, is a member of the Merrimack Valley YMCA Corporate Board of Directors, and served on the Board of Directors of the Greater Lawrence Family Health Center (2015-2017).
+She is an active member of the New Hampshire Bar Association, moderating the annual Labor and Employment State Conference for the past seventeen years.
+She also serves as the Government Affairs Director for the Massachusetts SHRM State Council, and as the Legislative Director of the Greater Merrimack Valley Human Resource Association.
 She is a graduate of Wellesley College, magna cum laude Durant Scholar, and Boston University School of Law, summa cum laude, third in her class and an Editor of the Law Review.
 She is admitted to practice before the state and federal courts of Massachusetts, New Hampshire and Maine, as well as the United States Supreme Court, and is a credentialed member of the American Society of Pension Professionals and Actuaries (ASPPA).

 Roberto Feliz, MD

 Alice began her insurance career in September, 1987 as a Claim Representative.
-Prior to joining Sedgwick she worked at Royal Sun Alliance, AIG, Meadowbrook, and most recently, Gallagher Bassett.
+Prior to joining Corvel she worked at Royal Sun Alliance, AIG, Meadowbrook, Gallagher Bassett, and Sedgwick.
 She has handled the New England States: Vermont, New Hampshire, Connecticut, Rhode Island and Massachusetts.

 W. Todd Huston, Esq.